mdeloof/statig/README.md

 In case the returned response is a `Transition`, `statig` will perform a transition sequence by traversing the graph from the current source state to the target state by taking the shortest possible path.
 When this path is going upwards from the source state, every state that is passed will have its **exit action** executed.
 And then similarly when going downward, every state that is passed will have its **entry action** executed.

-For example when transitioning from the `On` state to the `Paused` state the transition sequence looks like this:
+For example when transitioning from the `LedOn` state to the `NotBlinking` state the transition sequence looks like this:

-1. Exit the `On` state
+1. Exit the `LedOn` state
-2. Exit the `Playing` state
+2. Exit the `Blinking` state
-3. Enter the `Paused` state
+3. Enter the `NotBlinking` state

-For comparison, the transition from the `On` state to the `Off` state looks like this:
+For comparison, the transition from the `LedOn` state to the `LedOff` state looks like this:

-1. Exit the `On` state
+1. Exit the `LedOn` state
-2. Enter the `Off` state
+2. Enter the `LedOff` state

-We don't execute the exit or entry action of `Playing` as this superstate is shared between the `On` and `Off` state.
+We don't execute the exit or entry action of `Blinking` as this superstate is shared between the `LedOn` and `LedOff` state.

 Entry and exit actions also have access to state-local storage, but note that exit actions operate on state-local storage of the source state and that entry actions operate on the state-local storage of the target state.

-For example chaning the value of `counter` in the exit action of `On` will have no effect on the value of `counter` in the `Off` state.
+For example chaning the value of `counter` in the exit action of `LedOn` will have no effect on the value of `counter` in the `LedOff` state.

 ---